glaforge/glaforge.github.io/content/posts/2022/10/26/retrieve-youtube-views-count-with-youtubedl-jq-and-a-docker-container.md

 There's no recent apt module for youtube-dl, hence why we have those steps together.

 What's more interesting is why I don't have the youtube-dl and jq commands in the Dockerfile directly, but instead in a dedicated bash script.
-Initially I had an ENTRYPOINT that pointed at youtube-dl, so that arguments passed to the docker run command would be passed as arguments of that entrypoint.
+Initially I had an `ENTRYPOINT` that pointed at youtube-dl, so that arguments passed to the docker run command would be passed as arguments of that entrypoint.
 However, after those commands, I still have to pipe with my jq commands.
-And I couldn't find how to do so with ENTRYPOINT and CMD.
+And I couldn't find how to do so with `ENTRYPOINT` and `CMD`.
 When raising the problem on [twitter](https://twitter.com/glaforge/status/1584800385256280064), my friends [Guillaume Lours](https://twitter.com/glours/status/1584810960136683521) and [Christophe Furmaniak](https://twitter.com/cfurmaniak/status/1584845647647506432) pointed me in the right direction with this idea of passing through a script.